Genetically Modified Viruses Help Save A Patient With A 'Superbug' Infection

 Phages have, however, been used periodically to treat individual patients when no other options are available.
 Strathdee, for example, wrote the book The Perfect Predator, a dramatic story about how a last-ditch phage treatment apparently saved her husband.

 When she was 11 months old, Carnell-Holdaway was diagnosed with cystic fibrosis, a genetic lung disease.
-She underwent a double lung transplant at the Great Ormond Street Hospital in London in September 2017, when she was 15-years-old.
+She underwent a double lung transplant at the Great Ormond Street Hospital in London in September 2017, when she was 15.

-As she was recovering from the transplant, a pre-existing chronic infection quickly spread throughout her body.
-The antibiotic-resistant bacteria infected her liver, lungs, and surgical wound, and caused skin lesions all over her body.
+As she was recovering from the transplant, a preexisting chronic infection quickly spread throughout her body.
+The antibiotic-resistant bacteria infected her liver, lungs and surgical wound, and caused skin lesions all over her body.
 All treatments failed.

-"We've transplanted a number of these patients, and once they get a recurrence of infection in this way all of those patients have gone on and died," says Helen Spencer, Carnell-Holdaway's doctor.
+"We've transplanted a number of these patients, and once they get a recurrence of infection in this way, all of those patients have gone on and died," says Helen Spencer, Carnell-Holdaway's doctor.

 Spencer and her colleagues told Carnell-Holdaway's family there was nothing more they could do to save the teenager.